Imp

-An imp is a European mythological being frequently described in folklore and superstition.
+An imp is a European mythological being similar to a fairy or demon, frequently described in folklore and superstition.
 The word may perhaps derive from the term ympe, used to denote a young grafted tree.

 Imps are often described as troublesome and mischievous more than seriously threatening or dangerous, and as lesser beings rather than more important supernatural beings.
 The attendants of the devil are sometimes described as imps.
 They are usually described as lively and having small stature.

 Etymology

 The Old English noun impa meant a young shoot or scion of a plant or tree, and later came to mean the scion of a noble house, or a child in general.
 Starting in the 16th century, it was often used in expressions like "imps of serpents", "imp of hell", "imp of the devil", and so on; and by the 17th century, it came to mean a small demon, a familiar of a witch.
 The Old English noun and associated verb impian appear to come from an unattested Late Latin term *emputa (impotus is attested in the Salic law), the neuter plural of ἔμϕυτος 'natural, implanted, grafted'.